AB Trusts: The Tax-Saver

 - Over the age of 60

-- Neither spouse has children from previous marriages
+- Without children from any previous marriages

 Disadvantages of an AB trust